 What type of description is needed?

 The description does not have to detail every aspect of the design, but it must state clearly what the design is and what its original features are.
 You should describe the visual aspects of the design only, i.e., shape, configuration, pattern or ornament (or any combination of these).
 Do not refer to how the article functions or performs.
-For a more detailed explanation of descriptions, consult the "Practice Notice on Descriptions" available on CIPO's Web site.
+For a more detailed explanation of descriptions, consult Section 6.4.5 of the Indistrial Design Office Practices.

 What types of drawings or photographs are necessary?

 Whether you submit drawings or photographs, they must be in black and white, on good quality paper or photographic paper, at least 21 cm x 28 cm (8" x 11") and not more than 22 cm x 35 cm (8½" x 14").
 They must show the design features clearly and be easy to reproduce by photography, electrostatic processes, photo offset or microfilming.

 Flowcharts showing the overall procedures